IvyDowling/QuickWeather/README.md

 # QuickWeather
-Just the weather fetch from HonestWeather, nice for a quick command line tool. powered by openweathermap.org output in the form of a JSON
+Just the weather fetch from HonestWeather, a nice for a quick command line tool.
+Powered by openweathermap.org, with output in the form of a JSON